 Many of the features that made the Watch Active 2 special are now available on the original Watch Active.

-Finally, the activity tracking mostly remains the same on this new edition.
+Finally, the activity tracking mostly remains the same on this new successor.
 It can still track over 39 workouts, monitor sleep patterns, and help manage stress along with guided meditation.
-As you can see, the Galaxy Watch Active is still an excellent wearable and a worthy competitor, but the new edition does offer some extra perks to a specific audience.
+As you can see, the Galaxy Watch Active is still an excellent wearable and a worthy competitor, but the new edition does offer some extra perks to a very specific audience.

 Should you upgrade?